ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 # Compute design
 {: #compute-design}

-{{site.data.keyword.powerSysFull}} provides infrastrucutre by using the latest Virtual Servers in the form of Logical Partitions (LPARS).
+{{site.data.keyword.powerSysFull}} provides infrastructure by using the latest Virtual Servers in the form of Logical Partitions (LPARS).
 An LPAR (Logical Partition) is a way of subdividing a computer’s resources, including memory, storage, and processors, into smaller logical units.
-These LPARS are available and offered in different vcpu and ram ombinations that are defined by the user to meet use case requirements.
+These LPARs are available with various vCPU and RAM combinations, allowing users to define configurations that align with their specific use case requirements.

-The requirements for the resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on:
+The requirements for the resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on the following:

 -  The compute aspects required for the backup components.
 -  The compute aspects required for the disaster recovery workloads.